What's Up with G.C. | Myths & Curious Statements | Landmarked Properties in G.C. | Waterfront Project Area Views

 Carney Street Apartments

-Preliminary plans submitted to the Planning Board for a two-building apartment block on Carney Street with 52 units.
+Preliminary plans submitted to the Planning Board for a two-building apartment block on Carney Street with 52 units (original plan).

 UNITS